technomancy/leiningen/README.md

 Use `lein help` to see a complete list. `lein help $TASK` shows the usage for a specific task.

-You can also chain tasks together in a single command by using commas:
+You can also chain tasks together in a single command by using the `do` task with comma-separated tasks:

-    $ lein clean, test foo.test-core, jar
+    $ lein do clean, test foo.test-core, jar

 Most tasks need to be run from somewhere inside a project directory to work, but some (`new`, `help`, `search`, `version`, and `repl`) may